Steam & condensate systems- properties, capacities, pipe sizing, systems configuration and more.

 Steam and condensate pipes - heat loss uninsulated and insulated pipes, insulation thickness and more.

 Sizing and dimensions of control valves & equipment in steam and condensate systems.

-Sizing steam and condensate pipes - pressure loss, recommended velocity, capacity and more
+Sizing of steam and condensate pipe lines - pressure loss, recommended velocity, capacity and more.

 Estimate the amount of steam required (lb/h in 100 cfm) in humid air.

 Using steam to humidify air.

 The moisture holding capacity of air increases with temperature.

 Air in the steam will lower the surface temperatures in heat exchangers - and less heat will be transferred.

 The International Boiler and Pressure Vessel Code safety rules governing design, fabrication, and inspection of boilers and pressure vessels, and nuclear power plant components during construction.